KeidenSukotto/TwitterQuotesBot/README.md

 ## Execution

 Finally, the script is executed by calling `create_tweet(get_image())`.
 This retrieves the next image to post, creates a tweet, and updates the count, ensuring that a new inspirational quote is shared on Twitter each time the script is run.

-This script is a basic implementation of a Twitter bot that shares inspirational quotes and can be extended or customized further to include additional features or functionality.